 Asmussen proved helpful to Draghi at the outset of his ECB stint, helping him build support for his signature bond-buying plan in Germany.
 The question is whether Lautenschlaeger will take up a similar mediating role on the board.

 Her arrival would lead to a change of responsibilities among the six members.
-With her strong background in banking supervision, Lautenschlaeger is poised to get the corresponding portfolio, which would also put her in pole position to become the vice chair of new European banking watchdog.
+With her strong background in banking supervision, Lautenschlaeger is poised to get the corresponding portfolio, which would also put her in pole position to become the vice chair of the new European banking watchdog.